tocco/tocco-docs/framework/architecture/hibernate/entity-class-generation.rst

 The classes are generated during startup by the :abbr:`JavassistEntityPojoFactory (ch.tocco.nice2.persist.hibernate.pojo.ch.tocco.nice2.persist.hibernate.pojo.JavassistEntityPojoFactory)`.
 At first an 'empty' class is generated for each entity model, so that they can already be referenced by other classes.

-All generated entity classes inherit from the same base class (:abbr:`AbstractPojoEntity (ch.tocco.nice2.persist.hibernate.pojo.AbstractPojoEntity)`), which implements all of the logic required by the :abbr:`Entity (ch.tocco.nice2.persist.entity.Entity)` interface.
+All generated entity classes inherit from the same base class (:nice:`AbstractPojoEntity <ch/tocco/nice2/persist/hibernate/pojo/AbstractPojoEntity>`), which implements all of the logic required by the :nice:`Entity <ch/tocco/nice2/persist/entity/Entity>` interface.

 The generated classes contain the following: